open-feature/ofep/OFEP-inline-evaluation.md

 ## State: APPROVED

-This OFEP seeks to find a solution for near-zero latency flag evaluation for server-side contexts (e.g. not mobile).
+This OFEP seeks to find a solution for near-zero latency flag evaluation for server-side contexts (e.g. not mobile or client-side web).

 ## Background